Anilpandiya/cardfolio/README.md

-# Contact Card Component
+# Contact Card

-This is a Contact Card component designed for showcasing professional information and social links.
+This is a Contact Card designed for showcasing professional information and social links.

 ## Overview

-This component is built using React and Next.js with TypeScript, ensuring type safety and code consistency through ESLint.
+This card is built using React and Next.js with TypeScript, ensuring type safety and code consistency through ESLint.
 It presents a structured layout to display contact information, a profile image, and various social media links.
 It's intended to serve as a convenient way to share professional details with clients, companies, or anyone interested in connecting.

 ## Features